motawy/portfolio-gatsby/content/about/index.md

 I am glad that I took that decision, and I want to keep pushing forward to gain more experience and achieve my goals.
-My area of focus lies in developing web and mobile products as well as cloud technologies (AWS).
+My area of focus lies in back-end development using cloud technologies and DevOps mentality(AWS).

+That doesn't mean that I'm not able to use front-end technologies.
+This website was created using Gatsby, GraphQL and styled-components.

 I enjoy developing new products and improving the quality of existing ones, working in teams to iterate and improve the experiences that reach